Title

 Leave No Trace

 The cornerstone of responsible outdoor recreation lies in adhering to the principles of Leave No Trace.
-These guiding tips serve as our compass, directing us toward a path of conscientious exploration and mindful stewardship.
-From meticulous planning and preparation to respectful interaction with wildlife, each principle plays a pivotal role in safeguarding the integrity of our natural habitats.
+Each principle plays a pivotal role in safeguarding the integrity of our natural habitats.

 1. Plan ahead and prepare